Artistic & Management direction

 In 2010 she encountered Gilles Jobin, a choreographer based in Geneva, who invited her to return to the European dance scene.
 She then took on his company’s productions of “side projects” before meeting Ioannis Mandafounis the next year.
 A close collaboration soon followed: charged with the management and development of Cie Ioannis Mandafounis, she became the choreographer’s associate, giving amplitude to his creative work and greater scope in the diffusion of his projects, and finally anchoring the company locally, with a high reputation nationally and internationally.

 In 2015, she created the association Overseas Culture Interchange with the desire to develop cultural exchange programs within underprivileged communities.
-She organized her first project in Brazil "Kitchen # Natal" in 2016, and a second one "Kitchen # Beirut" in 2017.
-Both projects invited international artists to collaborate with local artists over the course of residencies in the community (www.ociproduction.com).
+She organized her first project in Brazil "Kitchen # Natal" in 2016, followed by "Kitchen # Beirut" in 2017 and a third one, Kitchen # Madagascar in 2019.
+The projects invited international artists to collaborate with local artists over the course of residencies in the community (www.ociproduction.com).

 Parallel to her work with Ioannis Mandafounis, she has also worked for l’Ecole de Danse de Genève | Ballet Junior de Genève (2011-2016), where she was appointed head of administration and communication, as well as coordination of associations.
 In addition she was charged with projects for the Rencontres Professionnelles de Danses – Geneva from September 2011 until September 2014.
 Professionally active in Geneva’s independent dance scene, she initiated and co-signed the study concerning the conditions of creation, production, functioning, and subsidizing, of contemporary dance companies in Geneva.